awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 ![\[Ranger Admin edit EMRFS S3 service.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger-edit-service-EMRFS.png)

 **Note**
 The TLS certificate for this plugin should have been registered in the trust store on the Ranger Admin server\.
-See [TLS Certificates](emr-ranger-admin-tls.md) for more details\.
+See [TLS certificates](emr-ranger-admin-tls.md) for more details\.

-When the service is created, the Service Manager includes “AMAZON\-EMR\-EMRFS”, as shown in the following image\.
+When the service is created, the Service Manager includes "AMAZON\-EMR\-EMRFS", as shown in the following image\.

 ![\[Ranger Admin showing new EMRFS S3 service.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger-new-service-EMRFS.png)

-### Creating EMRFS S3 Policies<a name="emr-ranger-emrfs-create-policies"></a>
+### Creating EMRFS S3 policies<a name="emr-ranger-emrfs-create-policies"></a>

 To create a new policy, in the Create Policy page of the Service Manager, fill in the following fields\.